joinpursuit/capstone/resources/stand-down-guide.md

 The day of this meeting, everyone should take a few minutes to update their Trello cards, review where they are in their work, and gain enough information from Trello to be ready to fully participate in the meeting.

+## Meeting Best Practices

+Be sure to run an effective meeting that stays within the topic and time boundaries set.
+Everyone should be engaged and feel that the meeting is productive and a good use of their time.

+- Start on time
+- Stay on topic (have an agenda and stick to it, plan other meetings/other times to discuss things that were not planned)
+- End on time.
+If you have something critical to discuss ask if it is ok to run over or if it is better to plan another meeting or meet with a smaller group of people.
+If you are always running over, figure out why and plan as a group how to solve it

 ## Retro (Retrospective) - no more than half the time set aside

 - Set the tone.